 You are using an old browser with security vulnerabilities and can not use the features of this website.

 Erasmus+ is an academic mobility programme sponsored by the European Union, which among other activities promotes student exchanges.
 It enables students to complete a part of their studies at a university located in other European countries without paying tuition.
 The programme allows for the credits earned at the guest university to be recognized by the home university.
-With respect to the Department of English and American studies, the Erasmus+ programme applies only to courses in the bachelor programmes.
-Guest universities have no obligation to allow attendance of graduate courses.
+With respect to our partner universities in Great Britain the Erasmus+ programme applies only to courses in the bachelor programmes.
+British guest universities have no obligation to allow attendance of graduate courses.
 Moreover, the available bachelor courses are as a rule limited to certain subject areas.
 Exceptions lie entirely within the province of the guest university.

 The following universities are currently Erasmus partners of the Institute: